• Skip to primary navigation

 🎯 Preparation Tips

 • Don't over-stir the cookie dough, as this can make the cookie dough tougher.
-This is why I add the flour, oats and chocolate chips by hand using a rubber spatula.
+I recommend adding the flour, oats, and chocolate chips by hand using a silicone spatula.

 • If making these cookies in batches, run cool water over the cookie sheet from the first batch to cool it down before add scoops of dough onto it for the second batch.